-One of the factors that separates us from other studios is that we do offer customized post – production for our clients’ galleries.
+One of the factors that separate us from other studios is that we offer customized post-production for our clients’ galleries.

-- Can I see a fully edited wedding gallery that you have delivered to past clients?
+- Can I see a fully edited wedding gallery you delivered to previous clients?

 - What is the turnaround time?

 Each wedding photography studio varies in the time it takes to produce and deliver your pictures.
 Studios that do not do any post production or color correction may try to entice you by saying your photos will be ready within the week or even the next day.
 However, most studios that do develop and produce their images will take anywhere from 2 weeks to 10 weeks.